Hyperparameter Search: Population-based training¶

 max_lengthfor Hyperparameter Search: Adaptive (Asynchronous).
 For a given value of the product, decreasing

 length_per_roundcreates more opportunity for evaluation and selection of good configurations at the cost of higher variance and computational overhead.

-difference is that, periodically, every trial stops training and
+searcher.
+The difference is that, periodically, every trial stops training and evaluates the

-them in a particular way; see the description of available
+derived from them in a particular way; see the description of available parameters for details.

 There is an important constraint on the hyperparameters that are allowed to vary when PBT is in use: it must always be possible to load a checkpoint from a model that was created with any potential hyperparameter configuration into a model using any other configuration; otherwise, the cloning process could fail.
 This means that, for instance, the number of hidden units in a neural network layer cannot be such a hyperparameter.
 If it were, the models for different configurations could have weight matrices of different dimensions, so their checkpoints would not be compatible.